1 person killed, others injured in shooting at Florida Walmart

 Witnesses said they heard as many as six gunshots before people in the store started running.

-"I heard six shots, pow-pow-pow, and then everybody was running away," one man who was in the store said.
+"I heard six shots, pow-pow-pow, and then everybody was running away," said one man who was in the store.

+"It was just a madhouse in there.
+Everybody just started running out all the exits.
+Everybody just scattered," shopper Daniel Singleton said.

 Police said the incident started with an altercation between two groups with three people on each side.
 During the altercation, one person pulled out a gun and opened fire.

-One person who was involved in the altercation was shot and later died.
-The second person hit by the gunfire was an innocent bystander who was struck by a stray bullet, police said.
+Baez, who was involved in the altercation, was shot and later died, police said.
+The second person injured by the gunfire was an innocent bystander who was struck by a stray bullet, police said.

 Miami-Dade Police spokesman Alvaro Zabaleta said two young children were inside the store and were among several customers and workers who were near where the gunfire happened.